GHS Safety Data Sheets Training – [Complete Video Kit]

 This GHS Safety Data Sheet Training Covers the Following Topics:

-- What is one of the main sources of information about hazard materials?
-(Well, of course that would be the Safety Data Sheets and that’s why it is so important for employees to understand how to read, interpret and use the SDS’s)
+- What is one of the main sources of information about hazardous materials?
+(Well, of course, that would be the Safety Data Sheets, and that’s why it is so important for employees to understand how to read, interpret and use the SDS’s)

 - Are Safety Data Sheets the same thing as a MSDS or Material Safety Data Sheets?